Sunethra-afk/BDA_1BM16CS111/README.md

 5. Alter the schema of the table Employee_Info to add a column Projects which stores a set of Projects done by the corresponding Employee.
 6. Update the altered table to add project names.
 7.Create a TTL of 15 seconds to display the values of Employees.

 ---
 ![image](https://user-images.githubusercontent.com/37868833/98233668-645f2300-1f85-11eb-8c0b-9348edce7cb9.png)
 ![image](https://user-images.githubusercontent.com/37868833/98233742-79d44d00-1f85-11eb-93d0-a0a10f636b2f.png)
 ![image](https://user-images.githubusercontent.com/37868833/98233879-9ec8c000-1f85-11eb-8573-97a10c85d587.png)
 ![image](https://user-images.githubusercontent.com/37868833/98233938-b43dea00-1f85-11eb-9f17-7528ac520162.png)
 ---
+Lab6.2
+---

-II.Perform the following  DB operations using Cassandra.
+II.
+Perform the following  DB operations using Cassandra.
 1.Create  a keyspace by name Library
 2. Create a column family by name Library-Info with attributes Stud_Id Primary Key,